White Cliffs of Dover: Cliff erosion and change

 Thousands of years ago, the cliffs were eroding at 0.75–2.3 in a year.
 Research shows that the erosion rate over the last 150 years has increased to 220–320 mm a year, and that the erosion is caused by the loss of beach underneath the cliffs exacerbated by stronger storms and human activity such as gravel extraction.
 Despite this, the cliffs are expected to survive for tens of thousands of years more.

 In 2001, a large chunk of the cliff edge, as large as a football pitch, fell into the Channel.
-Another large section collapsed on 15 March 2012, another on 4 February 2020, and another on 3 February 2021.
+Further large sections collapsed on 15 March 2012, 4 February 2020, and on 3 February 2021.

 Ecology

-The chalk grassland environment above the cliffs provides an excellent environment for many species of wild flowers, butterflies and birds, and has been designated a Special Area of Conservation and a Site of Special Scientific Interest.
+The chalk grassland environment above the cliffs is excellent for many species of wild flowers, butterflies and birds, and has been designated a Special Area of Conservation and a Site of Special Scientific Interest.
 Rangers and volunteers work to clear invasive plants that threaten the native flora.
 A grazing programme involving Exmoor ponies has been established to help to clear faster-growing invasive plants, allowing smaller, less robust native plants to survive.
 The ponies are managed by the National Trust, Natural England, and County Wildlife Trusts to maintain vegetation on nature reserves.

 The cliffs are the first landing point for many migratory birds flying inland from across the English Channel.
 After a 120-year absence, in 2009 it was reported that ravens had returned to the cliffs.
 Similar in appearance but smaller, the jackdaw is abundant.
 The rarest of the birds that live along the cliffs is the peregrine falcon.
 In recent decline, the skylark also makes its home on the cliffs.
 The cliffs are home to fulmars and to colonies of black-legged kittiwake, a species of gull.
 Since bluebirds are not indigenous to the UK, some believe that bluebirds, as mentioned in the classic World War II song "(There'll Be Bluebirds Over) The White Cliffs of Dover", composed by American artists, may actually refer to swallows and/or to house martins, which make an annual migration to continental Europe, many of them crossing the English Channel at least twice a year.

 Among the wildflowers are several varieties of orchids, the rarest of which is the early spider orchid, which has yellow-green to brownish green petals and looks like the body of a large spider.